 Once the specific tables have been opened with the desired scope, enter data one cell at a time or Block Edit data to make changes in bulk to multiple cells.

-Group Editing for certain specific features may also be done by choosing the Group Editing iconor the Edit Domain icon under the InfoWater Pro Ribbon in the Edit Group .
+Group Editing for certain specific features may also be done by choosing the Group Editing iconor the Edit Domain icon from the InfoWater Pro Ribbon in the Edit Group .
 Refer to the sections on Group Editing and Edit Domain to learn more.

 To delete a Reservoir, select the Delete Node optionin the InfoWater Pro Ribbon in the Edit Group → Edit Command dropbox.
-Select the node to be deleted and InfoWater prompts the user to confirm deletion (if the Delete Confirmation checkbox is checked in the Operation Settings tab in the Preferences settings .
+Select the node to be deleted and InfoWater prompts you to confirm deletion (if the Delete Confirmation checkbox is checked in the Operation Settings tab in the Preferences settings .